 Assess the Needs in Your Community.

 Don’t assume you’re the only one doing anything.
-Spend time getting to know who knows what and is doing what in your area.
+Spend time getting to know who knows what and figure out what, if anything, is already happening in your area.
 Too many churches and organizations operate in a silo without collaborating and leveraging the strength of others.

 Once you’ve seen who else is working to stop human trafficking in your area, identify assets and gaps in your community.
-Come alongside great work or find the ways you are uniquely equipped to meet the needs (e.g. graphic or web design, host a training, mentor a vulnerable youth, become a host or foster care family to a high risk runaway, etc..)
+Come alongside great work or find the ways you are uniquely equipped to meet the needs (e.g. graphic or web design, host a training, mentor vulnerable youth, become a host or foster care family to a high-risk runaway, etc..)

 And don’t assume that the approach of those doing anti-trafficking in other cities is always the best thing for all towns, all victims and all situations.
-Is a shelter really the greatest need and will your local DHS even place kids there?
-When a local caseworker sent a kid to an out of town group home, she was suddenly around tougher kids and they ran away together … right into the arms of a pimp.
+Is a shelter really the greatest need and will your local Department of Homeland Security even place kids there?
+Many homes are overcrowded and unable to fully care for another child in their home.
+Some victims may need additional help adjusting to a normal life that a shelter may not be able to provide.

-Find the influencers in town—the police officer with passion, the mental health provider with training, the case managers, teachers or school resource officers who want to do something too.
-Is there a cafe selling slave free coffee and chocolate?
+Find the influencers in town—the police officer with passion, the mental health provider with training, the case managers, teachers or school resource officers who want to do something, too.
+Is there a cafe selling fair trade coffee and chocolate?
 Are there campus groups in town?
 Other churches starting their own thing?
-They are your allies.
+These are your allies.
 Gather them to launch a response team.